GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 * The **General Purpose Registers** are numbered 0 through 15.
 * Registers 0, 2, 4, and 6 are used for floating point operations
 * Even number registers must be used for double-shift instructions, fullword multiply and divide, move long and compare logical instructions.
 The odd number register that follows is used as part of the operation.
 * **Base Registers** hold the base address used by a program (generally near the start of the program).
 They are used, along with a **displacement** value to identify a memory location.
 They are specified with the **USING** assembler directive.
 Registers 0-3 are not suitable for base registers.
 Register 3-13, and 15 are generally suitable for base registers.
+Multiple base registers can be specified.
 * For **LM** (load multiple registers) and **STM** (store multiple registers) two registers are specified, in which those two registers and any registers between them are used for the operation.
 * The **control program** of the system/370 uses registers 0, 1, 13, 14, and 15
 * **Register 0** is a special case in that when **0** (zero) is specified for an Index or Base register, it means no Index or Base register is used.
 In the case of **branch** statements it means don't branch.
 * The **Index Register** is rarely used, even though the **RX** format type instructions refer to them.
 They are normally ommitted or set to zero.
 When they are used they are used in the same way an index in an array is used in other languages.

-## Explicit Base Registers and Displacement
+## Explicit Base Registers and Displacement Addressing

 You can specify a relocatable address by using the address of the base register in addition to the displacement from that address to specify another address location (typically identified with a symbolic name.
 The are a number of different formats that are used that a dependent on the format type of the instructions (RR, RX, RS, SS, SI, etc).
 One example format is **D(L,B)** where D=Displacement, L=length, and B=Base Register.